Quest-Protocol/questverse-monorepo/README.md

 </p>

 ### What is the **Quest Protocol**?
-Quest Protocol is a rewards-like protocol that allows anyone to engage users to perform on-chain activity and earn crypto-native rewards for doing so.
+Quest Protocol is a rewards protocol that allows anyone to engage users to perform on-chain activity and earn crypto-native rewards for doing so.

 We think that incentivized Quests (NFTs or USDC/Near/ETH) are an excellent tool in any web3 founders toolbox to not only educate their userbase but also incentive users to engage with their protocol to get usage and feedback from their customers!